Spinorial structures, discrete symmetries and some consequences

-As it is well-known, all the relativistic fields must satisfy the Klein-Gordon equation, which represents basically the dispersion relation between mass, energy and momentum.
-Besides that, the Dirac fermions are governed by the Dirac dynamics \cite{ryder}, whereas the Majorana fermions are known to obey the Majorana equation.
-This equation is similar to the Dirac one in the sense that it takes into account a four-component spinor, the Dirac gamma matrices and also the mass term, but it includes the charge conjugate spinor \cite{majoranabook}.
-On the other hand, particles described by flag-dipole spinors, as well as the mass dimension one spinors, are only governed by the Klein-Gordon equation. \cite{mdobook,tipo4epjc}.
+As it is well-defined, all the relativistic fields must satisfy the Klein-Gordon equation, which represents basically the dispersion relation between mass, energy and momentum.
+Besides that, the Dirac fermions are governed by the Dirac dynamics \cite{ryder}, whereas the Majorana fermions are known to obey the Majorana equation, which is similar to the Dirac one, but also includes the charge conjugate spinor \cite{majoranabook}.
+On the other hand, particles described by flag-dipole spinors, as well as the mass dimension one spinors, are only governed by the Klein-Gordon equation \cite{mdobook,tipo4epjc,tipo4epjc2}.

-We start our analysis by defining both single-helicity and dual-helicity spinors, always working in the spin-$1/2$ representation.
-After that, we review the main aspect concerning helicity and discrete symmetries, e.g. parity and charge conjugation, and then we focus in determining which are the necessary conditions for the spinor to be an eigenstate of each symmetry operator.
-Finally, we consider the Lounesto's classification and analyze the main aspects of the six classes of spinors.
+We start our analysis by defining both single-helicity and dual-helicity spinors in the spin-$1/2$ representation.
+After that, we review the main aspects concerning helicity and discrete symmetries, \emph{e.g.} parity operation and charge conjugation operation, and then we will focus in determining the requirements for a given spinor to be an eigenspinor of each aforementioned symmetry operator.
+Finally, we consider the Lounesto's classification and analyse the fundamental properties of the six classes of spinors.

 The paper is organized as follows.
-Section \ref{prelude} is reserved to define the eigenstates of the helicity operator.
-Once such task is accomplished, we define both a single helicity and dual helicity algebraic spinor.
-Then, we will analyse the interplay between the helicity and the representation space, in order to determine how such components are connected under the action of parity operator, and also under the Wigner time-reversal operator $\Theta$.
-Section \ref{capcharge} is reserved to explore the charge conjugation operator $C$.
+Section \ref{prelude} is reserved to define the eigenspinors of the helicity operator.
+After doing that, we define both single-helicity and dual-helicity algebraic spinors.
+Then, we will analyse the interplay between the helicity and the representation spaces, in order to evaluate how such components are connected under the action of parity operator, and also under the Wigner time-reversal operator $\Theta$.
+Section \ref{capcharge} is reserved to explore the features of the charge conjugation operator $C$.
 We will study the necessary conditions to define an eigenspinor of the charge conjugation operator, and then we define properly the structure that such spinor must carry to fulfill the requirement of conjugation under $C$.
-Finally, section \ref{remarks} contains some concluding remarks.
+Such a mathematical approach brings an important result.
+As it will be seen, only single-helicity spinors can be related to parity symmetry, and only dual-helicity spinors can be eigenspinors of charge conjugation operator.
+In other words, each sector of the Lounesto's classification embrace spinors with a well-defined helicity and, as a consequence, each sector carry eigenspinors of a certain discrete symmetry, P or C. Finally, section \ref{remarks} contains some concluding remarks.